 Ayn Rand’s life was often as colorful as those of her heroes in her best-selling novels The Fountainhead and Atlas Shrugged.
-Rand first made her name as a novelist, publishing We the Living in 1936, The Fountainhead in 1943, and her magnum opus Atlas Shrugged in 1957.
-These philosophical novels embodied themes she then developed in non-fiction form in a series of essays and books written in the 1960s and 1970s.
+Rand first made her name as a novelist, publishing We the Living (1936), The Fountainhead (1943), and her magnum opus Atlas Shrugged (1957).
+These philosophical novels embodied themes she subsequently developed in nonfiction form in a series of essays and books written in the 1960s and 1970s.

 Born in St. Petersburg, Russia, on February 2, 1905, Rand was raised in a middle-class family.
-As a child, she loved story-telling, and she decided at age nine to become a writer.
+As a child, she loved storytelling, and at age nine she decided to become a writer.
 In school she showed academic promise, particularly in mathematics.
-Her family was devastated by the communist revolution of 1917, both by the social upheavals that the revolution and the ensuing civil war brought and by her father’s pharmacy’s being confiscated by the Soviets.
+Her family was devastated by the communist revolution of 1917, both by the social upheavals that the revolution and the ensuing civil war brought and by her father’s pharmacy being confiscated by the Soviets.
 The family moved to the Crimea to recover financially and to escape the harshness of life the revolution brought to St. Petersburg.
 They later returned to Petrograd (the new name given to St. Petersburg by the Soviets), where Rand was to attend university.

 At the University of Petrograd, Rand concentrated her studies on history, with secondary focuses on philosophy and literature.
 At university, she was repelled by the dominance of communist ideas and strong-arm tactics that suppressed free inquiry and discussion.
 As a youth, she had been repelled by the communists’ political program, and now an adult, she was also more fully aware of the destructive effects that the revolution had had on Russian society more broadly.

-Having studied American history and politics in university, and having long been an admirer of Western plays, music, and movies, she became an admirer of America’s individualism, its vigor, and its optimism, seeing it as the opposite of Russian collectivism, decay, and gloom.
+Having studied American history and politics at university, and having long been an admirer of Western plays, music, and movies, she became an admirer of American individualism, vigor, and optimism, seeing them as the opposites of Russian collectivism, decay, and gloom.
 Not believing, however, that she would be free under the Soviet system to write the kinds of books she wanted to write, she resolved to leave Russia and go to America.

 After several stops in western European cities, Rand arrived in New York City in February 1926.
 From New York, she traveled on to Chicago, Illinois, where she spent the next six months living with relatives, learning English, and developing ideas for stories and movies.
 She had decided to become a screenwriter, and, having received an extension to her visa, she left for Hollywood, California.

-On Rand’s second day in Hollywood, an event occurred that was worthy of her dramatic fiction and one that had a major impact on her future.
+On Rand’s second day in Hollywood, an event occurred that was worthy of her fiction.
 She was spotted by Cecil B. DeMille, one of Hollywood’s leading directors, while she was standing at the gate of his studio.
 She had recognized him as he was passing by in his car, and he had noticed her staring at him.
-He stopped to ask why she was staring, and Rand explained that she had recently arrived from Russia, that she had long been passionate about Hollywood movies, and that she dreamed of being a screen writer.
+He stopped to ask why she was staring, and Rand explained that she had recently arrived from Russia, that she had long been passionate about Hollywood movies, and that she dreamed of being a screenwriter.
 DeMille was then working on “The King of Kings,” and gave her a ride to his movie set and signed her on as an extra.
-Then, during her second week at DeMille’s studio, another significant event occurred: Rand met Frank O’Connor, a young actor also working as an extra.
+During her second week at DeMille’s studio, another significant event occurred: Rand met Frank O’Connor, a young actor also working as an extra.
 Rand and O’Connor were married in 1929, and they remained married for fifty years until his death in 1979.

 Rand’s next major project was The Fountainhead, which she had begun to work on in 1935.
 While the theme of We the Living was political, the theme of The Fountainhead was ethical, focusing on individualist themes of independence and integrity.
 The novel’s hero, the architect Howard Roark, is Rand’s first embodiment of her ideal man, the man who lives on a principled and heroic scale of achievement.

 As with We the Living, Rand had difficulties getting The Fountainhead published.
-Twelve publishers rejected it before being published by Bobbs-Merrill in 1943.
-Again not well received by reviewers and intellectuals, the novel nonetheless became a best-seller, primarily through word-of-mouth recommendation.
+Twelve publishers rejected it before it was published by Bobbs-Merrill in 1943.
+Again not well received by reviewers and intellectuals, the novel nonetheless became a best seller, primarily through word-of-mouth recommendation.
 The Fountainhead made Rand famous as an exponent of individualist ideas, and its continuing to sell well brought her financial security.
 Warner Brothers produced a movie version of the novel in 1949, starring Gary Cooper and Patricia Neal, for which Rand wrote the screenplay.

 From 1962 until 1976, Rand wrote and lectured on her philosophy, now named “Objectivism.”
-Her essays were during this period were mostly published in a series of periodicals, The Objectivist Newsletter, published from 1962 to 1965, the larger periodical The Objectivist, published from 1966 to 1971, and then The Ayn Rand Letter, published from 1971 to 1976.
-The essays written for these periodicals form the core material for a series of nine non-fiction books published during Rand’s lifetime.
-Those books develop Rand’s philosophy in all its major categories and apply it to cultural issues.
-Perhaps the most significant of the books are The Virtue of Selfishness, which develops her ethical theory, Capitalism: The Unknown Ideal, devoted to political and economic theory, Introduction to Objectivist Epistemology, a systematic presentation of her theory of concepts, and The Romantic Manifesto, a theory of aesthetics.
+Her essays during this period were mostly published in a series of periodicals: The Objectivist Newsletter, published from 1962 to 1965; the larger periodical The Objectivist, published from 1966 to 1971; and then The Ayn Rand Letter, published from 1971 to 1976.
+The essays written for these periodicals form the core material for a series of nine nonfiction books published during Rand’s lifetime.
+These books develop Rand’s philosophy in all its major categories and apply it to cultural issues.
+Perhaps the most significant of these books are The Virtue of Selfishness, which develops her ethical theory, Capitalism: The Unknown Ideal, devoted to political and economic theory, Introduction to Objectivist Epistemology, a systematic presentation of her theory of concepts, and The Romantic Manifesto, a theory of aesthetics.

-During the 1960s Rand’s most significant professional relationship was with Nathaniel Branden.
+During the 1960s, Rand’s most significant professional relationship was with Nathaniel Branden.
 Branden, author of The Psychology of Self-Esteem and later known as a leader in the self-esteem movement in psychology, wrote many essays on philosophical and psychological topics that were published in Rand’s books and periodicals.
 He was the founder and head of the Nathaniel Branden Institute, the leading Objectivist institution of the 1960s.
-Based in New York City, N.B.I. published with Rand’s sanction numerous Objectivist periodicals and pamphlets, and gave many series of lectures live in New York which were then distributed on tape around the United States and the rest of the world.
-The rapid growth of N.B.I. and the Objectivist movement came to a halt in 1968 when, for both professional and personal reasons, Rand and Branden parted ways.
+Based in New York City, the Nathaniel Branden Institute published with Rand’s sanction numerous periodicals and pamphlets and sponsored many lectures in New York that were then distributed on tape around the United States and the rest of the world.
+The rapid growth of the Nathaniel Branden Institute and the Objectivist movement came to a halt in 1968 when, for both professional and personal reasons, Rand and Branden parted ways.

 Rand continued to write and lecture consistently until she stopped publishing The Ayn Rand Letter in 1976.
 Thereafter she wrote and lectured less as her husband’s health declined, leading to his death in 1979, and as her own health began to decline.
 Rand died on March 6, 1982, in her New York City apartment.

-Self interest rightly understood, according to Rand, is to see oneself as an end in oneself.
+Self-interest rightly understood, according to Rand, is to see oneself as an end in oneself.
 That is to say that one’s own life and happiness are one’s highest values, and that one does not exist as a servant or slave to the interests of others.
 Nor do others exist as servants or slaves to one’s own interests.
-Each person’s own life and happiness is his ultimate end.
-Self interest rightly understood also entails self-responsibility: one’s life is one’s own, and so is the responsibility for sustaining and enhancing it.
+Each person’s own life and happiness are their ultimate ends.
+Self-interest rightly understood also entails self-responsibility: One’s life is one’s own, and so is the responsibility for sustaining and enhancing it.
 It is up to each of us to determine what values our lives require, how best to achieve those values, and to act to achieve those values.

-Rand’s ethic of self interest is integral to her advocacy of classical liberalism.
-Classical liberalism, more often called “libertarianism” in the 20th century, is the view that individuals should be free to pursue their own interests.
+Rand’s ethic of self-interest is integral to her advocacy of classical liberalism.
+Classical liberalism, more often called “libertarianism” in the twentieth century, is the view that individuals should be free to pursue their own interests.
 This implies, politically, that governments should be limited to protecting each individual’s freedom to do so.
-In other words, the moral legitimacy of self interest implies that individuals have rights to their lives, their liberties, their property, and the pursuit of their own happiness, and that the purpose of government is to protect those rights.
-Economically, leaving individuals free to pursue their own interests implies in turn that only a capitalist or free market economic system is moral: free individuals will use their time, money, and other property as they see fit, and will interact and trade voluntarily with others to mutual advantage.
+In other words, the moral legitimacy of self-interest implies that individuals have rights to their lives, their liberties, their property, and the pursuit of their own happiness, and that the purpose of government is to protect those rights.
+Economically, leaving individuals free to pursue their own interests implies in turn that only a capitalist or free market economic system is moral: Free individuals will use their time, money, and other property as they see fit, and will interact and trade voluntarily with others to mutual advantage.

-Fundamentally, the means by which we live our lives as humans is reason.
+Fundamentally, the means by which humans live is reason.
 Our capacity for reason is what enables us to survive and flourish.
 We are not born knowing what is good for us; that is learned.
 Nor are we born knowing how to achieve what is good for us; that too is learned.
 It is by reason that we learn what is food and what is poison, what animals are useful or dangerous to us, how to make tools, what forms of social organization are fruitful, and so on.

-Thus Rand advocates rational self interest: one’s interests are not whatever one happens to feel like; rather it is by reason that one identifies what is to one’s interest and what isn’t.
+Thus, Rand advocates rational self-interest: One’s interests are not whatever one happens to feel like; rather it is by reason that one identifies what is in one’s interest and what is not.
 By the use of reason one takes into account all of the factors one can identify, projects the consequences of potential courses of action, and adopts principled policies of action.